 Scotland needs more taxonomic experts who can accurately identify the many different species and help new generations carry forward this important work.
 Such experts are critical to wildlife conservation, because we cannot even begin to conserve our wildlife unless we know what we have, where it is, and how scarce or common it is.
 Wildlife recording thus underpins all conservation efforts.
 Expertise in a taxonomic group is gained through study and fieldwork, but it is unfortunately the case that many of our experts are getting older and BRISC would like to ensure that young naturalists are enhancing their skills and experience to provide a continuity of enthusiastic recorders into the future.

-In return the recipients of the bursaries will be asked to write a short article for BRISC Recorder News, and/or the GNHS Newsletter and undertake a 5min presentation at the Annaul Conference.
+In return the recipients of the bursaries will be asked to write a short article for BRISC Recorder News, and/or the GNHS Newsletter and undertake a 5min presentation at the Annual Conference.

 See list of past Bursaries here.

-Application forms for 2017 Bursaries will be available in November 2016.
+Application forms for 2017 Bursaries are available now.